m0ru/bak/04_solution.md

 With promises, arrow-functions[^fn:arrowfunctions] and the enhanced object literals^[`{needs, userInfo}` as syntactic-sugar for `{needs: needs, userInfo: userInfo}`] this looks like:

-[^fn:arrowfunctions]: a conciser function syntax with slightly different behavior regarding the `this`-keyword, i.e. it doesn't rebind it to the local scope, making them good for use within methods of ES6-style classes [@Arrowfunctions; @ECMAScript2015Language2015 sec.
+[^fn:arrowfunctions]: a conciser function syntax with slightly different behavior regarding the `this`-keyword, i.e. it doesn't rebind it to the local scope, making them good for use within methods of ES6-style classes [@EcmaScript sec.
 14.2 Arrow Function Definitions].

 ```{.js #fig:promises-in-use caption="Same example but using promises"}
 won.login(credentials)